-int getaddrinfo(char \node, char \service, struct addrinfo \hints, struct addrinfo \\res);
+int getaddrinfo(char node, char service, struct addrinfo hints, struct addrinfo res);

-node - a caller provided string containing a IPv4 address representation, or a IPv6 address representation or a DNS host name, may be NULL, this means the local address.
+node - a caller provided string, containing an IPv4 address representation, or an IPv6 address representation or a DNS hostname, may be NULL, this means the local address.

-service - a caller provided string containing a port number representation or a service name (/etc/services)
+service - a caller provided string, containing a port number text representation or a service name (/etc/services).

-hints - the pointer to a caller pre initialized structure with desired features and flags, may be NULL, this means any kind of address will do.
+hints - the pointer to a caller pre-initialized structure, with desired features and flags.
+May be NULL, meaning any kind of address will do for the caller.

-res - the address of a caller provided pointer, on successful completion the function will have this pointing to the first element of a linked list of addrinfo structures.
-This list is allocated in dynamic memory, when the caller does not need it any more it should call freeaddrinfo().
+res - the address of a caller provided pointer; on successful completion the function will have this pointing to the first element of a linked list of addrinfo structures.
+This list is allocated in dynamic memory.
+When the caller doesn't need the list anymore, freeaddrinfo() should be called to free the memory space.

-The struct sockaddr provided in the ai\addr field, among other data, contains a IPv4 or IPv6 address and a port number, they will be required later when calling functions that actually send and receive data.
+The struct sockaddr provided in the ai_addr field, among other data, contains an IPv4 or IPv6 address and a port number, they will be required later when calling functions that actually send and receive data.

-Any network application will always have to handle with two addresses: the local address the socket is bound to and the remote address belonging to the remote application it's communicating with.
-Each may be obtained by using this function.
+Any network application must handle with two addresses: the local address, the socket is bound to, and the remote address, belonging to the remote application it's talking with.
+Both may be obtained by using this function.